 Thomson Reserve's location is doing the heavy lifting

 The location is the biggest reason Thomson Reserve scores 8 out of 10.
 Start with the MRT.
-The condo links to Upper Thomson station on the Thomson-East Coast Line through a side gate.
-The station sits right at the boundary, not a five-minute walk away.
+Upper Thomson station on the Thomson-East Coast Line sits right beside the development, and Exit 2 is a two to three minute walk from the door.
 For a project this size, that is rare.

 Source: UOL · Singapore Land · CapitaLand

-One stop north, Bright Hill is set to become a Thomson-East Coast Line and Cross Island Line interchange when CRL Phase 1 opens, targeted for 2030, the same year Thomson Reserve is expected to reach completion.
-The Cross Island Line runs east to west, which adds a second direction of travel on top of the north-south TEL the condo has today.
+One stop north, Bright Hill is set to become a Thomson-East Coast Line and Cross Island Line interchange when CRL Phase 1 opens, targeted for 2030, the same year Thomson Reserve is due to complete.
+The Cross Island Line runs east-west, so you get a second direction of travel on top of the north-south TEL you have today.
+One stop the other way, Caldecott connects to the Circle Line.
+That puts three lines — the TEL at the door, the Circle Line and the future Cross Island Line — within a single stop.

 Then the schools.
 Ai Tong School, one of the most heavily balloted primaries in the country, is at 100 Bright Hill Drive, the same road, comfortably inside 1km.
-CHIJ St Nicholas Girls' School, Catholic High School and Eunoia Junior College sit within the wider 1-2km band.
+CHIJ St Nicholas Girls' School, Catholic High School, Marymount Convent School and Eunoia Junior College sit within the wider 1-2km band, with Raffles Institution nearby in Bishan.
 For a family buyer, that cluster is the single biggest reason to be on this site.

 Daily life is already built.
-Thomson Plaza is directly opposite for groceries, food and everyday errands.
-Five green spaces ring the area: Bishan-Ang Mo Kio Park, Lower Peirce, Windsor Nature Park, MacRitchie and Thomson Nature Park.
-You are buying into a mature, settled pocket of District 20, not a precinct that needs a decade to fill in.
+Thomson Plaza is directly opposite for groceries and everyday errands, and you are sitting at the top of Upper Thomson, one of the island's best-known food and cafe belts.
+The eateries and coffee spots here are a short walk or drive, not a destination you have to plan around.
+Five green spaces ring the area within minutes: Bishan-Ang Mo Kio Park, Lower Peirce, Windsor Nature Park, MacRitchie and Thomson Nature Park.
+You are buying into a mature, settled pocket of District 20, not a new estate that needs a decade to fill in.

 Source: UOL · Singapore Land · CapitaLand